gateio/gateapi-python/docs/MarginApi.md

 _from = 56 # int | Time range beginning, default to 7 days before current time (optional)
 to = 56 # int | Time range ending, default to current time (optional) page = 1 # int | Page number (optional) (default to 1)
-limit = 100 # int | Maximum number of records returned in one list (optional) (default to 100) type = 'borrow' # str | Filter by account change type.
-All types are returned if not specified. (optional)
+limit = 100 # int | Maximum number of records to be returned in a single list (optional) (default to 100) type = 'borrow' # str | Only retrieve changes of the specified type.
+All types will be returned if not specified. (optional)

 try:
     # Retrieve cross margin account change history